MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/secure-baseline-aks.md

 -   Deploy at least two nodes.
 That way, the workload will have a high availability pattern with two replicas.
 With AKS, you can change the node count without recreating the cluster.

 -   Actual node sizes for your workload will depend on the requirements determined by the design team.
-Based on the requirements of the Contoso Bicycle company, we chose DS4_v2 for the production workload.
+Based on the business requirements, we've chosen DS4_v2 for the production workload.
 To lower costs one could drop the size to DS3_v2, which is the minimum recommendation.

 -   When planning capacity for your cluster, assume that your workload can consume up to 80% of each node; the remaining 20% is reserved for AKS services.